helvetios16/bd2_sgbd/README.md

 # TASK

 -   [x] Create constructor to start the scheme.txt
+-   [] Change add method to change the use and creation of database as scheme.txt
 -   [x] Create table with anithny
--   [!]
-Add column with name and value each for each
+-   [x] Add column with name and value each for each
--   [!]
-Add all columns with their respective names and values.
+-   [x] Add all columns with their respective names and values.
 -   [x] Select from all columns
 -   [x] Select specific columns
 -   [x] Selection but adding condition to all columns